Yuki Takahashi: 250cc World Championship

-He became a full-time 250cc World Championship rider in 2005, finishing eleventh overall on a Honda.
+Takahashi became a full-time 250cc World Championship rider in 2005, finishing eleventh overall on a Honda.
 For 2006 and beyond Honda did not develop their 250cc two-stroke racing machine, but Takahashi was still able to take two wins and sixth overall.
 He came eleventh overall without a podium in 2007 as the team began to struggle, but in 2008 he took three podium finishes, and qualified eighth and finished sixth in his home race.
 In his final 250cc appearance at Valencia he qualified tenth, but rode well, finishing second.
 He ended up in fifth place in the final standings: his best performance since starting to compete in the World Championship.

 MotoGP World Championship

-For the 2009 season he was handed a MotoGP spot for Team Scot Honda, thus replacing his former 250cc team-mate Andrea Dovizioso who headed for HRC's official Repsol Honda outfit.
+For the 2009 season, Takahashi was handed a MotoGP spot for Team Scot Honda, thus replacing his former 250cc team-mate Andrea Dovizioso who headed for HRC's official Repsol Honda outfit.
 After the JiR Team Scot team split, JiR attempted to remain in the class with Ben Spies, but Honda opted to support Team Scot instead.
 Takahashi struggled early in the season, with a best finish of twelfth at the Circuit de Catalunya.
 He crashed on the first lap there, and also had an early collision with Nicky Hayden on his home round.

-On 1 July 2009 it was announced that the Scot Honda team would be terminating Takahashi's contract with immediate effect due to financial constraints.
+On 1 July 2009, it was announced that the Scot Honda team would be terminating Takahashi's contract with immediate effect due to financial constraints.
 He was replaced by Hungarian rider Gábor Talmácsi.
 It marked the first time since 1991 that no Japanese rider was competing in the premier category.